FatimaALzahrani/Advanced-Programming-in-AI/Lecture1/XOR Challenge/README.md

 ### Source Reference:

-For more details on how XOR works in Python, check out this [tutorial on Python XOR encryption](https://tutorpython.com/python-xor/).
+For more details on how XOR works in Python, check out this [tutorial on Learn to use Python XOR with 5 Easy Example](https://tutorpython.com/python-xor/).